markdonaho/baby-whistance-app/README.md

 # Baby Whistance App (Name TBD)

+## Next Development Focus (as of YYYY-MM-DD)

+- **Implement Guess Submission Feature:**
+    - Define Data Model for `guesses` (see Backend section for fields).
+    - Create UI Form in `HomeScreen` (or a new dedicated screen) for submitting guesses.
+    - Implement logic to save guesses to Firestore.
+    - Display the user's current guess(es) on the `HomeScreen`.

 A Flutter application for family and friends to guess the details of the new baby and share in the journey.

 ## Project Plan